 1. A Public Enquiry should be held into the matter.

-of these case studies is to illustrate the
+of these case studies is to illustrate the issues and problems still

-problems still

-facing myodil victims and to reinforce the points about
+facing myodil victims and to reinforce the points about Public Interest.

-Interest.

-There are six case studies (none longer that two pages); each
+There are six case studies (none longer that two pages); each study in

 meant to illustrate an area of interest and debate.

-The Casual Procedure: illustrates that a very serious procedure came to
+Casual Procedure: illustrates that a very serious procedure came to be

 carried out routinely and for reasons far outweighed by the risks.

-illustrates legal boundaries set up that prevent
+illustrates legal boundaries set up that prevent justice.

 weekends, he was doing thirty-five mile hikes, with full pack and kit,

-extremely rough terrain (Brecon Beacons and Dartmoor) whilst carrying
+over extremely rough terrain (Brecon Beacons and Dartmoor) whilst

-investigate using a myelogram.
-It must be reiterated that this was an
+myelogram.
+It must be reiterated that this was an extremely fit soldier

-fit soldier

 who was carrying out his normal duties during the week whilst doing

 extra volunteered work on weekends.
 Also, it should be noted that, at

-within a few days.
-More that thirty years later, the dye is still
+days.
+More that thirty years later, the dye is still detectable.
 The

-only side effect that he was warned about was, that it was possible
+only side effect that he was warned about was, that it was possible get

-underwent this procedure: ‘a harrowing ordeal, where I
+procedure: Ďa harrowing ordeal, where I wretched green bile all over the

-over the

 nurse who was holding my hand.'
-The pain and headaches that
+The pain and headaches that followed

 were incredibly severe.
 As a result of the myelogram, a laminectomy

-followed.
+operation followed.
 Recently, doctors have looked at the original

-investigation

-and have written that there was no reason for any procedure to be
+investigation results and have written that there was no reason for any

-was drastically wrong.
-Imagine his terror: he had walked into the
+Imagine his terror: he had walked into the hospital fit and healthy,

-and healthy,

-with the exception of a mild ache in his knee; he woke up
+with the exception of a mild ache in his knee; he woke up in intensive

-intensive

-care in incredible pain, that not even the morphine would
+care in incredible pain, that not even the morphine would take away,

 unable to move his legs without extreme difficulty or agony.
 He spent

 six months in hospital and nine months in a rehabilitation unit learning

-to walk

-After this time he was returned to unit to finish his radar training;
+to walk again.
+After this time he was returned to unit to finish his

-done.
-This proved to be more of an ordeal than the first.
+proved to be more of an ordeal than the first.
 Only a couple of hours

 after the myelogram, he was sitting watching the hospital TV when he

-started to get painful back spasms.
-He lost control of his bladder; and
+suddenly started to get painful back spasms.
+He lost control of his

-quick investigation to see if there was any way to improve his
+see if there was any way to improve his situation; he was not expecting

-not expecting

-an operation (he would have refused one) or another six
+an operation (he would have refused one) or another six months

-given a dangerous, invasive procedure, without ANYONE being informed as
+invasive procedure, without ANYONE being informed as to the perils

-perils

-involved -- the Hayman report shows that these dangers and risks
+involved -- the Hayman report shows that these dangers and risks were

-pension, but the Pension's Agency do not recognize any myodil symptoms
+Pension's Agency do not recognize any myodil symptoms only those

-those

-symptoms below the lumbar region and his myodil symptoms range
+symptoms below the lumbar region and his myodil symptoms range from head

 to toe.
 He is very bitter about the fact that he can get no redress of